 Getting connected: We have made it as simple as possible.
 As an accountant or bookkeeper, you only need to get connected once, no matter how many clients you have.
 If you’re filing for your clients, you’ll still need to click through the opt-in process for each client to start STP, but you’ll only need to make the connection with the ATO a single time.

 Getting authorisation: If you’re filing on behalf of your clients, you’ll need to get authorisation from them before you file.
 You’ll be able to set up an STP engagement authority annually which will cover the authorisation for the year (for eligible clients), instead of having to get one for every pay run.
 But this authorisation only covers pay run filing.
 Registered agents must still obtain a signed declaration, in writing, from the employer before making the finalisation declaration on behalf of the employer at the end of the financial year.
 For more information on the requirements for client authorisations, refer to the ATO’s Authorisations for STP web page.

 Who should set up STP?

-As an advisor, you might go down the path of helping a client set up their payroll rather than process their pay runs, but you might still do their end-of-year processing (STP finalisation declaration).
+As an accountant, you might go down the path of helping a client set up their payroll rather than process their pay runs, but you might still do their end-of-year processing (STP finalisation declaration).
 In this instance, both you and your client would connect to the ATO, so that you can both file with STP.

-Can I start filing STP before it is mandatory?
+Can I start filing STP before it is mandatory ?

-Yes you can, the earlier you start the easier it will be when July rolls around.
+Yes you can.
+The earlier you start the easier it will be when July rolls around.
 STP is available on all Xero plans which include payroll.
 Just go to the pay runs screen and click the banner to get started.
 For a full rundown, check out the Xero Central article on setting up STP.

 How do I install it?

 STP is now available to all businesses on Xero.
-Follow the steps to set up and opt-in STP now.
+Follow the steps to set up and opt in STP now.
 You can then use STP to file your employee pay and super info with the ATO.